 I had never ridden on the old bike trail above Placerville because it wasn't long enough for a decent ride.
 With the recent additions of two new sections, and adding a little dirt in-between, I thought I could piece together something worthwhile.

 We started in the town of El Dorado near Poor Red's.
-According to Google Earth, we were right at 1600 feet.
+According to Google Earth, we were right at 1600 feet of elevation.
 After riding a bit through town and taking a gravel road to the trail head, we were on our way.

 The first section of trail was "unimproved" according to the crude map I found online.
 What this means, I learned, is you should really bring a machete, chainsaw and rope.
 There were downed trees to navigate and overgrown berry bushes to scratch us up.
 A couple times the trail was impassable, and we had to push the bikes up the steep rail embankment to get around.
 It was rocky at times, with the occasional steep hill.
 Nothing too difficult for a solo rider, but kind of tough towing the boy.